tractr/traxion/apps/docs/docs/how-to/terraform/create-new-service.md

 In this tutorial, we are going to write add a Redis service to our application and deploy it.

-This Redis service is beased on the public image from Docker Hub.
+This Redis service is based on the public image from Docker Hub.

 ## Create a new library using NX